showkhin1997/truck-drivers-hub/README.md

 # Truck Driver's Hub

-This project was bootstrapped abd react with [Taruck Driver's Hub](https://the-drivers-hub-7fef46.netlify.app/).
+This project was build by bootstrapped and react with [Taruck Driver's Hub](https://the-drivers-hub-7fef46.netlify.app/).

 ## About The Project